Diana Zuckerman, PhD, Anne Gallo, MS, Madeleine Levin, MPH, Celeste Chen

 - Avoid eating shark, swordfish, king mackerel, and tilefish (also known as golden bass or golden snapper);

-- Limit their consumption of canned albacore (“white”) tuna or fresh tuna to no more than 6 ounces per week;
+- Limit consumption of canned albacore (“white”) tuna or fresh tuna to no more than 6 ounces per week;

 - Limit the fish eaten by young children to even smaller portions per week (no specific advice is given);